 In 2008, the Bark Park was recognized as one of the nation’s top ten dog parks by Dog Fancy Magazine.
 The park’s sophisticated card entry system that tracks dog vaccination records was a key feature that contributed to earning this recognition.

-(If you no longer have your key card, you will need to pay the $10).
+(If you no longer have your key card, you will need to pay $10 for a new key card).

 Important Dates and Details: